abdulrahimiliasu/stone-boardgame/README.md

 &nbsp;

-Run with the following commands, from the project's root directory:
+Install [PostgreSQL Driver](https://jdbc.postgresql.org) and Run with the following commands, from the project's root directory:

 * mvn package